cliguda/AIF/README.md

 PyCharm) to go through the code.

 The trades of the strategies can also be plotted by using the plot_data.py script.
-The script can also plot the distribution of indicators for winning and loosing trade.
-This can be used to evaluate, if loosing trades correlate with certain ranges of an indicator (e.g. more loosing trades, when RSI < 30).
+The script can also plot the distribution of indicators for winning and losing trade.
+This can be used to evaluate, if losing trades correlate with certain ranges of an indicator (e.g. more losing trades, when RSI < 30).

-By using the default configuration, the run_bot.py script uses public available data that do not require an API key.
-The script starts the bot and will apply all profitable strategies to all assets to generate trading signals on an hourly basis.
+By using the default configuration, the run_bot.py script uses publicly available data that do not require an API key.
+The script starts the bot and will apply all profitable strategies to all assets for generating trading signals on an hourly basis.

 **Stay tuned for more content coming soon....**